koordinator-sh/koordinator/docs/proposals/scheduling/20251209-support-job-queuing-and-managment.md

 Key components include:

-1.  **Queue Controller**: Manages lifecycle of queues and jobs.
+1.  **Queue Scheduler**: Create queues and schedule the queueUnits.

-2.  **Job Extensions**: Extract scheduling requirements from job to QueueUnits.
+2.  **Job Extensions**: Controllers that create, update the queueUnits and jobs.

 The architecture of Koord Queue is shown in the following figure (The light blue-filled rounded rectangle represents the part that will not be open-sourced and will be removed in community proposal):